FreeGrok/FreeGrok/README.md

 # 64-bit Java
 JAVA_OPTS="$JAVA_OPTS -d64 -server"

-# OpenGrok memory boost to cover all-project searches
+# FreeGrok memory boost to cover all-project searches
 # (7 MB * 247 projects + 300 MB for cache should be enough)
 # 64-bit Java allows for more so let's use 8GB to be on the safe side.
 # We might need to allow more for concurrent all-project searches.